What is a Sewing Cabinet Insert or Filler?

 For our own current models all we need is the model number with color/stain and the model of your sewing machine.
 For any cabinet you can measure inside the opening left to right designated as A and front to back designated as B. These constitute the widest part of the opening.
 Next measure the outshoot of any lips, ledges or splines upon which the insert will rest are designated as AL, AR, BF, BB.
 The distance from the top of the cabinet down to the lip or spline is designated as L, see figure 3.

 The opening above is the real measurement, while the same A dimension on the Insert below will have 1/16" (or 1.5 millimeters) taken off of the A and B measurements for clearance.
 AL, AR, BF and BB will be used directly leaving the same 1/16" clearance as is on the outer dimensions.
 C is how much space is needed for cords to clear as the lift moves the machine up and down.
 This is not as important on stationary or manual lifts.
 D is how much space is left or desired between the machine and the left side of the compartment.
+Minimum required is 1", less than that may incur a customization fee for glueing an additional support under the bridge for strength.
 R is the radius of the corners.

 Most inserts are about 1/4" thick (.245" actual).
 However, some cabinets or tables require a thicker Insert material such as 3/4".
 These are cut with a lip.
 This thickness may present problems of clearance with the machine and may require more work to clear pins or tabs.
 The normal Insert thickness or the thickness of the lip as shown in figure 5 is designated as T and the thicker inserts with a lip are designated as TL for the material thickness.